Assistant Professor: Cerullo; Lecturer: Smith

 Requirements for Minors

 The minors are open to all undergraduates.
 College rules pertaining to curriculum majors also apply to curriculum minors.
-Students should especially note that only 6 s.h. may overlap between your major and the minor.
+Students should especially note that only 6 s.h. may overlap between/among your majors and/or minors.
 Each minor has specific requirements, so students planning to complete these minors should declare their intentions at an early point to facilitate advisement.
 Forms for this purpose are available in the Health and Fitness Main Office, Chase P.E.
 Building Room 200.
 Students with questions should contact the Main Office at 607-436-3595.

 N.Y.S.
-Coaching Certification Program: Available for those who wish to coach N.Y.S. high school interscholastic athletic activities.
-Detailed information is available in the Physical Education Department, Chase PE Building Room 200.
+Coaching Certification Classes: Open to all students who wish to coach N.Y.S. high school interscholastic athletic activities.
+Detailed information is available in the Department of Health and Fitness, Chase PE Building Room 200.

-American Red Cross: Many Red Cross certifications are offered, including CPR, Lifeguarding, Water Safety Instructor and others.
+American Red Cross: Many Red Cross certifications are offered, including CPR, Lifeguarding, First Aid and others.

 American Council on Exercise (ACE) Personal Trainer: The national certification exam is open to all students and is generally offered on campus in April or May.
 Students may prepare for this exam on their own or by enrolling in PHED 335 Principles of Personal Training.